Akkuku/atest/README.md

     <img src="./readme_images/attestation.png" width=70%>
 </p>

-In the QUI you can quickly do the same by just clicking "Generate" button.
+In the GUI you can quickly do the same by just clicking "Generate" button.
 Additionally, you can uncheck the "Get newest" checkbox, which will allow to input ID of the invoice you want to use in generation.

 <p align="center">
     <img src="./readme_images/main.png">